lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 The recommended image of the RSP at data.lsst.cloud was bumped to Weekly 2024_32.

-Tutorial notebook 14 (synthetic source injection) was update to work without writing the synthetic source catalog to the butler.
+Tutorial notebook 14 (synthetic source injection) was updated to work without writing the synthetic source catalog to the butler.

 Jul 29 2024
 -----------